skimzor/SZ-POCO/README.md

 If you have suggestions to improve or identify issues with the PCB design, please contact me on discord: *skimzor#5078*.

-# Bill of Materials & Assembly
+# PCB Bill of Materials & Assembly

 As mentioned above in the disclaimer, assembly of this PCB requires advance soldering experience and ability to self-troubleshoot any issues.